aboutcoders/job-bundle/Resources/docs/configuration.md

 #### Default Queue

-By default there is one queue defined with the name `default`.
-You can change the name if this default queue:
+By default there is one queue defined with the name `default`, you can change the name of this queue:

 ```yaml
 # app/config/config.yml